Izzywa/OnBeat/README.md

         <details>
         <summary><i>BasicModal.js</i></summary>

         - Pops up a modal.
-The contents and buttons of the modal is passed as props.
+The contents and buttons of the modal are passed as props.
         </details>

         <details>